-The above said, while SF5 is my primary flow, and my personal workout, it isn’t strictly spine rehabilitation.
-Nor is SF5 exactly where I would tell someone to start if they currently had spine pain.
-Consequently I wasn’t sure about releasing SF5 as a rehab workout.
-Part of what I removed from SFOne to make it faster and more effective for strength and stamina, was the slower, low intensity, neutral-spine awareness and coordination work.
-Work that’s crucial if you have pain and are lacking said awareness/coordination, and unfortunately most people with spine pain are lacking both.
+The above said, while R5 is my primary flow, and my personal workout, it isn’t strictly spine rehabilitation.
+Nor is R5 exactly where I would tell someone to start if they currently had spine pain.
+Consequently, I wasn’t sure about releasing R5 as a rehab workout.
+Part of what I removed from SFOne to make it faster and more effective for strength and stamina, was the slower, low intensity, neutral-spine posture, awareness, and coordination work.
+Work that’s crucial if you have pain and are lacking said posture/awareness/coordination, and unfortunately most people with spine pain are lacking it all.

-I also knew people with spine pain would have as many, if not more, barriers preventing exercise as anyone else, and I was sure that like me, most would prefer SF5 over the longer flows.
-So I had to figure out how to make SF5, and Spinal Flow Yoga as a whole, work for people currently in pain, as that was and still is my primary focus.
-Yet I didn’t want to dilute the effectiveness of SF5.
-To solve the problem, I reduced the Level-1 intensity of SF5 so that it’s easier for beginners to start, leaving levels 2 and 3 alone.
-At the same time I took what I liked best from SF5 (efficiency) and streamlined SFControl into Spinal CONTROL-5 (SC5) to explicitly teach ideal spine mechanics (minus the competing focus on fitness) in a 5-minute sequence also.
-I reasoned that as with SF5, a 5-minute flow done frequently, would be infinitely more effective that a longer exercise sequence that’s not done at all.
+I also knew people with spine pain would have as many, if not more, barriers preventing exercise as anyone else, and I was sure that like me, most would prefer R5 over the longer flows.
+So I had to figure out how to make R5, and Spinal Flow Yoga as a whole, work for people currently in pain, as that was, and still is, my primary focus.
+Yet I didn’t want to dilute the effectiveness of R5.
+To solve the problem, I reduced the Level-1 intensity of R5 so that it’s easier for beginners to start, leaving level 2 much the same and I keep learning ways to make L3 harder.
+At the same time I took what I liked best from R5 (efficiency) and streamlined SFControl into Spinal Flow POSTURE-5 (P5) to explicitly teach ideal neutral spine posture in varied positions (minus the competing focus on fitness) in a 5-minute sequence also.
+I reasoned that as with R5, a 5-minute flow done frequently, would be infinitely more effective than a longer exercise sequence that’s not done at all.

-Together SC5 and SF5 are a very a complete and customizable spine rehabilitation and fitness system.
+Together P5 and R5 are a very a complete and customizable spine rehabilitation and all body fitness system.
 Good enough for the vast majority of spine pain sufferers, unique, and for which I don’t know of any viable competitors.
-What’s cool about SC5 is that once the spine recovers and when SC5 techniques are internalized, SC5 can be omitted, leaving just SF5 to be continued.
-Which will take one’s fitness about as far as most would want to go, but still reinforcing the neutral-spine awareness and coordination achieved with SC5.
+What’s cool about P5 is that once the spine recovers, and when P5 techniques are internalized, P5 can be omitted, leaving just R5 to be continued.
+Which will take one’s fitness about as far as most would want to go, but still reinforcing the neutral-spine awareness and coordination achieved with explicitly with P5.

-My suggestion is for people with current pain is to start SC5 first, use the stick as a cue to lock down, understand, and feel what that neutral-spine is.
-At the same time preview the videos of SF5 and think about what one can start without aggravating their condition.
-Then when you can do the SC5, without the stick, and without any increase in pain, using the ‘axis’ hand positions to maintain a neutral spine, then begin some or all of SF5.
-Many, perhaps most, will be able to start SF5 within a few days of starting SC5, but be sure to keep the USER RULES in mind.
-When you can easily do SC5, keeping the spine in perfect positions without the stick or hand positions, SC5 can be discontinued.
+My suggestion is for people with current pain is to start P5 first, use the stick as a cue to lock down, understand, and feel what a neutral-spine is.
+At the same time preview the videos of R5 and think about what you can start with, without aggravating your condition.
+Then when you can do the P5, without the stick, and without any increase in pain, using the ‘axis’ hand positions to maintain a neutral spine, then begin some or all of R5.
+Many, perhaps most, will be able to start R5 within a few days of P5, but be sure to keep the USER RULES in mind.
+When you can easily do P5, keeping the spine in perfect positions without the stick or hand positions, P5 can be discontinued.

-I should add that while SC5 is designed for people with spine pain, it’s not only for people with spine pain.
-Poor spine awareness and motor control is common in those without pain also, thus learning SC5 will go a long way towards prevention of future injury and degeneration, being well worth the short time it takes for most anyone to learn.
+I should add that while P5 is designed for people with spine pain, it’s not only for people with spine pain.
+Poor spine awareness and motor control is common in those without pain also, thus learning P5 will go a long way towards prevention of future injury and degeneration, being well worth the short time it takes for most anyone to learn.

-Like SF5, SC5 only takes 5 minutes to finish.
-Even better, SC5 is easier to learn, perform, and explain than SF5, but is important for those who have, or recently had, neck or back pain.
-Learning SC5 will go a long way towards prevention too, so it’s well worth the time it takes for anyone to learn.
-But, if you currently an injured spine, perfecting SC5 is likely necessary, both for optimal recovery and to prevent relapse.With SC5 you’re not trying for exertion, rather technical precision, so it’s also a good place to start if looking at the SF5 videos you’re thinking, “no way.”
-Unfortunately, SC5 won’t make you strong, but it will teach what postures and movement patterns keep the spine healthy, allow it to heal, and lessen pain, so strength can better advance with SF5.
-Therefore, SC5 the yin to SF5s yang, where you are learning what not to do, as much as what to do, learning how to NOT bend and twist your spine while standing, moving, sitting, lying down and rolling over, etc. These simple postures and movements that are seemingly no big deal if alls well, but overdone, either sustained, or repeated, they are the primary causes of spine injury and pain.
+Like R5, P5 only takes 5 minutes to finish.
+Even better, P5 is easier to learn, perform, and explain than R5, but is important for those who have, or recently had, neck or back pain.
+Learning P5 will go a long way towards prevention too, so it’s well worth the time it takes for anyone to learn.
+But, if you currently an injured spine, perfecting P5 is likely necessary, both for optimal recovery and to prevent relapse.With P5 you’re not trying for exertion, rather technical precision, so it’s also a good place to start if looking at the R5 videos you’re thinking, “no way.”
+Unfortunately, P5 won’t make you strong, but it will teach what postures and movement patterns keep the spine healthy, allow it to heal, and lessen pain, so strength can better advance with R5.
+Therefore, P5 the yin to R5’s yang, where you are learning what not to do, as much as what to do, learning how to NOT bend and twist your spine while standing, moving, sitting, lying down and rolling over, etc. These simple postures and movements that are seemingly no big deal if alls well, but overdone, either sustained, or repeated, they are the primary causes of spine injury and pain.
 And after which everyone, physicians included, often think, “it came out of nowhere.”
 And for which unfortunately, many people come to expect as just a normal part of life.

 Admittedly a highly effective 5-minute total body workout sounds a bit too good to be true.
 If it wasn’t me I don’t think I would believe it.
 But working on it for about two years now, I think I’ve worked out the whys, and how scientifically it makes sense.

-SF5 is designed to work with for virtually ANY FITNESS LEVEL.
-If you can walk without limping, you can probably do SF5.
+R5 is designed to work with for virtually ANY FITNESS LEVEL.
+If you can walk without limping, you can probably do R5.
 This individualization is accomplished by: